 Andrew McCully, RMT

-Andrew McCully is a healer and artist with a background in working on community projects.
+Andrew McCully is a healer and artist with a background of working on community projects.
 He has been an arts events coordinator, has worked on large-scale exhibitions, and studied Psychology at the University of Regina.
-Massage therapy grows out of his experience as a sculptor and painter: Andrew's hands are his principal means of communication.
+Massage therapy grows out of his experience as a designer and painter: Andrew's hands are his principal means of communication.
 His training and work experience have given him an expansive approach to life challenges and inter-communicative problem solving.
 He brings flexibility of mind to his work and is able to adapt his treatment on a person-by-person basis.
-This creative approach allows him to work well in the dynamic interpersonal atmosphere of an umbrella clinic like Etznab Natural Healing Center.
+This creative approach allows him to work well in the dynamic interpersonal atmosphere of a clinic.

 One of the keys to understanding his practice is in how he turned a physical challenge into a therapeutic advantage.
 While training at the Emily Carr Institute of Art in the early 90's, Andrew began to experience loss of sight.
 What seemed at first like a debilitating condition was transformed into a significant life opportunity.
 The following is from an interview in which Andrew describes this process of transformation and how it helped him develop his skill as a massage therapist.